fluidkey/fluidkey-earn-module/README.md

-## Fluidkey Savings Module
+## Fluidkey Earn Module

-The Fluidkey Savings Module is a Safe module that allows Fluidkey to automatically deposit funds into an ERC-4626 vault on behalf of the Safe.
+The Fluidkey Earn Module is a Safe module that allows Fluidkey to automatically deposit funds into an ERC-4626 vault on behalf of the Safe.
 It is based on the [AutoSavings module](https://github.com/rhinestonewtf/core-modules/blob/main/src/AutoSavings/AutoSavings.sol) authored by Rhinestone.

+## Audit

+The Fluidkey Earn Module has successfully been audited by Ackee in March 2025.
+The audit report can be found [here](/audits/ackee-blockchain-fluidkey-earn-module-report.pdf).

 ## Deployment